paul-norman/go-template-manager/README.md

 <meta name="language" content="{{ .LanguageCode }}">
 ```

-Running the server and visiting `http://127.0.0.1:8080` in a browser would load the `home.html` template with a title displaying: "Home Title", a description displaying: "default description" (fallback), and the `LanguageCode` displaying as "en-GB" throughout.
+Running the server and visiting `http://127.0.0.1:8080` in a browser would load the `home.html` template with a title displaying: "Home Title", a description displaying: "default description" *(fallback)*, and the `LanguageCode` displaying as "en-GB" throughout.

-Visiting `http://127.0.0.1:8080/test` would load the `test.html` template with a title displaying: "default title" (fallback), a description displaying: "default description" (fallback), and the `LanguageCode` set as "en-US" throughout.
+Visiting `http://127.0.0.1:8080/test` would load the `test.html` template with a title displaying: "default title" *(fallback)*, a description displaying: "Test description", and the `LanguageCode` set as "en-US" throughout.

 The `LanguageCode` defined in `meta.html` is never needed, but would be used throughout if neither the layout (`public.html`) nor the entry (e.g. `home.html`) templates defined it.
 This allows flexible fallback variables to be set in the templates themselves.